COVID Rules, Race Schedules and More: What to Know About the Acura Grand Prix of Long Beach

 What are the COVID rules?

-Children ages 2-11, who are not eligible for vaccines, will also need to have a negative test no earlier than 2 hour prior to Sept.
+Children ages 2-11, who are not eligible for vaccines, will also need to have a negative test no earlier than two hours prior to Sept.
 24.

 The city will provide rapid COVID testing at all major entrances, starting Tuesday and through race weekend.
 Click here for testing schedules and complete list of health safety rules to know.